aurelia/template-lint/README.md

 ```

 ##Info
 This project was the result of wondering why aurelia applications had missing content when you used self-closing tags.
-In the end it turns out if your template html is ill formed, the browser parser will not complain and you will simply have missing content and/or an ill formed DOM element tree.
+In the end it turns out that if your template html is ill-formed, the browser's parser will not complain and you will simply have missing content
+and/or an ill formed DOM element tree.

 See:
 * [StackOverflow: aurelia-self-closing-require-element-does-not-work](http://stackoverflow.com/questions/37300986/aurelia-self-closing-require-element-does-not-work)
 * [StackOverflow: aurelia-sanity-check-template-html](http://stackoverflow.com/questions/37322985/aurelia-sanity-check-template-html)

-This project's intended goal is to sanity check your template html during the development cycle to highlight potential problems.

 ## Rules
 There are currently a few proof of concept rules, they are: